-- Climate Change Challenge Research Questions student handout: This resource provides background information and questions for student research. - Future City Design: Questions to Consider student handout: These guiding questions will help students remember to research all the different aspects of their future city. - Climate Change Challenge Real-World Case Studies student handout: Gain inspiration from these real-life examples of climate change adaptions and mitigation strategies. - City Essay Suggested Outline: This outline explains what students should include and how to organize their essay. - Research Resources: Start your team's research with this preselected set of resources. - City Essay Rubric: Review this rubric with students so they understand how their essays will be evaluated. - City Essays from past Finals Winners: Analyzing essays from prior years will give students a strong sense of what they are aiming for in their own essays.
-Go to futurecity.org/gallery.
+- Electrify Your Future Challenge Research Questions Student Handout: This resource provides background information and questions for student research. - Future City Design: Questions To Consider Student Handout: These guiding questions will help students remember to research all the different aspects of their future city. - Electrify Your Future Challenge Real-World Case Studies Handout: Gain inspiration from these real life examples of cities completely powered by electricity. - City Essay Suggested Outline: This outline explains what students should include and how to organize their essay. - Research Resources: Start your team's research with this preselected set of resources. - City Essay Rubric: Review this rubric with students so they understand how their essays will be evaluated. - City Essays From Past Finals Winners: Analyzing essays from prior years will give students a strong sense of what they are aiming for in their own essays.
+Go to futurecity.org/gallery/.